-Recurring billing has been called the ‘new black’ in the digital economy and it’s probably no stranger to you.
-While you’ve definitely read the articles about why the world is catching the subscriptions bug, you still feel you can’t quite put your finger on a couple of things: what is recurring billing and how can it support your business?
+The fast-growing subscription industry is now accelerated further with the pandemic-induced digital transformation.
+As the world is catching the subscription bug, do you feel like you can’t quite put your finger on what recurring billing is and how it can support your business?

 Recurring Billing Works with Different Pricing Models